de-upayan/ctf-writeups/CTF{tw0p1u5thr33}/lost-not-found.md

 Here begins the tedious part of the question.
 One by one we scour through the Google Street Views of each of the 5 possible locations, until we find the location resembling our image.
 However we have a hint embedded in the problem statement itself which makes it easier to identify the correct location.

-Remember the unassuming image of the green rabbit in the problem statemnent?
+Remember the unassuming image of the green rabbit in the problem statement?
 Well, let's have a look at ``Rue de l'Académie, Lausanne, Switzerland``:

 ![img](https://user-images.githubusercontent.com/96875426/227786097-74bea7bf-d1d1-4c4d-8fde-7dc5a72f8dce.png)